 Washburn offers students four levels of admission: regular, non–degree, provisional, and early entry.
 Students with regular standing must hold a bachelor’s degree in human services (or a related field) earned with a GPA of at least 3.0 over their last 60 credits.
 Enrollees must maintain a minimum 3.0 GPA throughout the program.
 Distance learners from Colorado, Missouri, Nebraska, Oklahoma, and Texas pay in–state tuition.

-Washburn is regionally accredited by the Higher Learning Commission (HLC).
+Washburn University is regionally accredited by the Higher Learning Commission (HLC).
 The master of arts in human services with an emphasis in addiction counseling program is approved by the Association of Addiction Professionals (NAADAC) and the Kansas Behavioral Sciences Regulatory Board.

 4. Governors State University